heyanlong/xlsx2sql/README.md

 #### base install

-1. install golang
+1. install the golang
-2. download the project to your workspace
+2. download zip package or clone the project to your workspace
-3. add xlsx2sql dir to your pc PATH
+3. add the xlsx2sql directory to your computer GOPATH

 #### lib install